Alternative abiogenesis scenarios: Viral origin

-Evidence for a "virus first" hypothesis, which may support theories of the RNA world, was suggested in 2015.
+Evidence for a "virus first" or "virus world" hypothesis, which may support theories of the RNA world, was suggested in 2015.
 One of the difficulties for the study of the origins of viruses is their high rate of mutation; this is particularly the case in RNA retroviruses like HIV.
 A 2015 study compared protein fold structures across different branches of the tree of life, where researchers can reconstruct the evolutionary histories of the folds and of the organisms whose genomes code for those folds.
 They argue that protein folds are better markers of ancient events as their three-dimensional structures can be maintained even as the sequences that code for those begin to change.
 Thus, the viral protein repertoire retain traces of ancient evolutionary history that can be recovered using advanced bioinformatics approaches.
 Those researchers think that "the prolonged pressure of genome and particle size reduction eventually reduced virocells into modern viruses (identified by the complete loss of cellular makeup), meanwhile other coexisting cellular lineages diversified into modern cells."
 The data suggest that viruses originated from ancient cells that co-existed with the ancestors of modern cells.
 These ancient cells likely contained segmented RNA genomes.

 A computational model (2015) has shown that virus capsids may have originated in the RNA world and served as a means of horizontal transfer between replicator communities.
 These communities could not survive if the number of gene parasites increased, with certain genes being responsible for the formation of these structures and those that favored the survival of self-replicating communities.
 The displacement of these ancestral genes between cellular organisms could favor the appearance of new viruses during evolution.
 Viruses retain a replication module inherited from the prebiotic stage since it is absent in cells.
 So this is evidence that viruses could originate from the RNA world and could also emerge several times in evolution through genetic escape in cells.